 Splitting frames

-In the Clip Studio Paint EX version, you can split frames into parts using various built-in templates.
-These templates divide the frames into different smart layouts.
+In the Clip Studio Paint EX version, you can split frames into parts using built-in templates.
+These divide the frames into different smart layouts.

-You can also split the frame on your own and save it as a template.
-In contrast, the PRO version only supports the manual division of frames into sections.
+You can also split the frame and save it as a template.
+PRO supports the manual division of frames into sections.

 Collaboration

-Clip Studio Paint EX also allows for collaboration on multi-page documents.
-It lets people work on the same file simultaneously as long as they are working on different pages.
+Clip Studio Paint EX also offers collaboration, which is great for people in teams.
+It lets us work on the same file simultaneously as long as they work on different pages.

 The editing history is stored as multiple versions of the document.
 You can create your team and invite users via email or the link.

-The EX version lets you review the final project in 3D before publication with the 3D preview feature.
+The EX version lets you review the final project in 3D before publishing.

 Clip Studio Paint PRO vs. EX: Embed viewer

-Another great thing about Clip Studio Paint EX is that you can share projects with others in an embedded viewer.
+Another great thing Clip Studio Paint EX has is that we can share projects with others in an embedded viewer.

 It can be done by uploading the project to Clip Studio Share.
-Additionally, you can set the view layout to book or scroll format.
+Additionally, we can set the view layout to book or scroll format.

 Exporting options